OpenAngelArena/oaa/docs/models/custom_model_workflow.md

 3. Create a new session and select the dota map.

-4. Drag any dota 2 animated unit/hero model into the map.
+4. Drag the dota 2 animated unit/hero model into the map.

 5. In the outliner import sequences and export them as animations (dmx files)

-## Working in Blender
+## Correcting orientation/scale of existing models in Blender

 1. Open the fbx file at 100x scale.

-2. Orient the model and remove the un-usable armature.
+2. Remove the un-usable armature (delete the skeleton.)

+3. Select all R-otate, X-axis, 90 degrees.
+Select All -> Ctrl + A (Apply) rotation (he should be vertical).

-3. Import the Bind animation.
+4. Import the Bind animation.

+5. Select entire skeleton.

+6. Go into pose mode.
+Press Alt+G, Alt+R, Alt+S, to clear Location/rotation/scale.

+7. Press I (Insert Keyframe) -> LocRotScale

+8. In Object Mode rotate X -90, Rotate Z -90

+9. Ctrl + A (Apply) Rotation

+10. Alt + G, Alt + R, Alt + S (he should stay upright)

+11. Modifieris should retain "Armature".
+Select the object for each item you need bound in the modifier and bind it.

-4. Edit/create/rig/weight paint/wrap/texture to your heart's delight.
+12. Edit/create/weight paint/wrap/texture to your heart's delight.

-5. **Save Blend file frequently.
+13. **Save Blend file frequently.
 Keep this file backed up safely.**

-6. When exporting the new fbx file export to scale 0.01x
+14. When exporting the new fbx file export to scale 0.01x

-7. Put your images into the dota 2 materials folder for later.
+15. Put models into ``oaa/models/<name of folder>``. ``Put your images into oaa/materials/models/<name of folder>``.

 ### Import to Tools